Forgotten Melodic Death Metal Albums: "Shadow" a Review of the Album by Japanese Melodic Death Metal Band Shadow

 The song called The arrival at the Last Quarter

-Some other reasons why the album Shadow deserves a listen
+One other reason why the album "Shadow" deserves a listen: the growling vocals

 The song called Beyond the Drizzy (Drizzly) Nights

 Favorite melodic death metal band out of these